The Chaser (2008 film): Plot

-Joong-ho is a dishonest ex-detective turned pimp who is in financial trouble because two of his prostitutes have gone missing.
+Joong-ho is a dishonest pimp and former police detective who is in financial trouble because two of his prostitutes have gone missing.
 One night, he commands Mi-jin to service a customer, despite her protests over her sickness.
 Joong-ho then realizes this customer was the last to see his missing girls.
 Believing that this customer is trafficking his women, Joong-ho nevertheless sends Mi-jin in so that she can forward the customer's address to him.
 Joong-ho contacts his old police task force for help, but they cannot assist because the mayor of Seoul, whom they were guarding, has been attacked with feces; this results in the police suffering a media firestorm.

-The customer, Yeong-min, takes Mi-jin back to a house but Mi-jin fails to contact Joong-ho due to the bathroom having no cell service.
-Yeong-min binds Mi-jin, but her struggles prevent her murder with a chisel, so Yeong-min hits her with a hammer, knocking her out.
-Just then, an elderly couple from the local church arrive, inquiring about the real house owner, Mr. Park; they recognize his dog.
+The customer, Yeong-min, takes Mi-jin back to the house but Mi-jin fails to contact Joong-ho due to the bathroom having no cell service.
+Yeong-min binds Mi-jin, but her struggles prevent her murderer with a chisel, so Yeong-min hits her with a hammer, knocking her out.
+Just then, an elderly couple from the local church arrives, inquiring about the real house owner, Mr. Park; they recognize his dog.
 Yeong-min then invites the elderly couple in and murders them.

-Joong-ho, only aware of the customer's district, conducts a search.
+Joong-ho, only aware of the customer's district, searches.
 Yeong-min tries to ditch the couple's car, but collides with Joong-ho's car.
 Joong-ho's suspicions are aroused as Yeong-min has blood on his shirt and refuses to give his phone number.
 Joong-ho calls the customer's number and Yeong-min's phone rings.
 Yeong-min flees but is caught and beaten by Joong-ho.
 Both men are arrested by a local cop.
 At the station, Yeong-min casually admits that he committed nine murders.
 Competing police divisions argue over who will investigate the high-profile unsolved murders in the area.

 Despite the confession, the police have no physical evidence so they cannot detain Yeong-min for long.
 Yeong-min reveals Mi-jin is alive, but the police doubt it.
 Joong-ho goes to Mi-jin's apartment to collect DNA samples, and from there he takes Mi-jin's daughter Eun-ji with him while he follows up a lead in Yeong-min's hometown.
-Joong-ho learns that Yeong-min was jailed for three years for lobotomizing his own nephew.
+Joong-ho learns that Yeong-min was jailed for three years for lobotomizing his nephew.
 Another prostitute informs Joong-ho that Yeong-min is impotent.
 When Yeong-min is questioned about his impotency being part of his motive, he attacks the interrogator.
 Joong-ho's assistant finds a room where Yeong-min had once lived; Joong-ho discovers religious drawings on the room's walls.
-Eun-ji wanders off while following a woman who looks like her mother, then meets with an accident and is brought to hospital by Joong-ho.
+Eun-ji wanders off while following a woman who looks like her mother, then meets with an accident and is brought to a hospital by Joong-ho.